skjerns/TDLM-Python/README.md

 **design decisions:**

 * all time dimensions should be in sample steps.
 E.g. `max_lag=50` means 50 steps in sample space, disregarding the actual sample frequency.
 It is up to the user to calculate the fitting times.

-* The base function for all computations should be `compute_glm` or `compute_crosscorr`, all other functions should use this function modularly to their needs

-* Cross correlation and GLM are two different base function that can be used.
-Other functions take a parameter which is either `glm` or `crosscorr` to denote which function is used.
-This way it is theoretically possible to extend the repository using other functions as well (e.g. granger causality, which is basically a flavor of crosscorr I guess)

 * Transition matrices should be format of a binary matrix.
 Helper functions are provided to convert a sequence string in format `ABC_DEF` denoting transitions from A->B->C and D->E->F.